apps-for-linux/apps-for-linux.github.io/src/content/blog/cryptomator.md

 ---
 title: "Cryptomator"
+description: |
-summary: "Multi-platform transparent client-side encryption of your files in the cloud"
+ "Multi-platform transparent client-side encryption of your files in the cloud"
 date: 2025-06-24T17:41:00Z
 categories: ["Productivity"]
 authors: